Elder-Soares-in-DRC-1-2.jpg

 Temple Square is always beautiful in the springtime.
 Gardeners work to prepare the ground for General Conference. © 2012 Intellectual Reserve, Inc. All rights reserved. | 1 / 2 |

-In his remarks, Elder Soares emphasized the importance of seeking and following divine guidance in life.
-He likened this guidance to a “spiritual GPS,” explaining that God has provided tools to help His children return to Him.
-“God has provided spiritual GPS's to us.
-What are some of these spiritual GPS's?
-The prophets and the apostles, the scriptures, prayer, the teachings of your local leaders of the Church.
-And especially the Holy Ghost...
-Through his instruction and guidance, we can walk in this life, make decisions in righteousness, and return to the presence of our Heavenly Father,” he said.
+“God has provided spiritual GPSes to us.
+What are some of these spiritual GPSes?
+The prophets and the apostles, the scriptures, prayer, the teachings of your local leaders of the Church, and especially the Holy Ghost,” he said.
+“Through his instruction and guidance, we can walk in this life, make decisions in righteousness and return to the presence of our Heavenly Father.”

-He also testified of the role of living prophets, stating, “President Russell M. Nelson is the prophet of the Church of Jesus Christ of Latter-day Saints.
+He also testified of the role of living prophets, stating, “President Russell M. Nelson is the prophet of The Church of Jesus Christ of Latter-day Saints.
 He has been called by God to guide God's children on earth.
-And that's one of the glorious messages of the restoration of the gospel—that we have prophets on earth today who can guide us toward God.
-And he receives revelation to give us guidance.
-So as members of the church and non-members, we are very blessed to have a prophet on earth.
+And that's one of the glorious messages of the restoration of the gospel — that we have prophets on earth today who can guide us toward God, and he receives revelation to give us guidance.
+So, as members of the Church and non-members, we are very blessed to have a prophet on earth.
 So, if we follow his direction, we'll not be lost.”

 Elder Mutombo shared a personal story about his experience as a young man facing peer pressure and doubt.
 He testified of the strength that comes from remembering one’s divine identity.

 “What helped me overcome that difficult moment of doubt as a young person was the fact that I could remember my personal identity.
-I knew who I was—that I was a child of God and that He loves me.,” he said.
+I knew who I was — that I was a child of God and that He loves me,” he said.

-He added, “Secondly, I knew the world would deceive me.
-Friends would abandon me.
-But Christ and His Church would never fail me and never abandon me.
-And so, I quickly pulled myself together because I knew I had an identity—one that I had to defend.”
+He added, “Secondly, I knew the world would deceive me, friends would abandon me, but Christ and His Church would never fail me and never abandon me.
+And so, I quickly pulled myself together because I knew I had an identity — one that I had to defend.”

-“You are a generation that was sent to this earth not to fail, but to be agents of change.
-And the Lord knows you are capable of doing it.”
+Elder Mutombo also reminded students of their divine potential.
+“You are a generation that was sent to this earth not to fail, but to be agents of change, and the Lord knows you are capable of doing it.”

 Sister Soares shared a touching reflection on the story of the disciples on the road to Emmaus, expressing her desire to walk with the Savior and learn from Him.

-“In a very real way, we can be with him.
-As we listen to the prophets teaching of him.
-Read his words in the scriptures and invite him to be part of our daily lives,” she said.
+“In a very real way, we can be with Him as we listen to the prophets teaching of Him,” she said.
+“Read His words in the scriptures and invite Him to be part of our daily lives.”

 She encouraged students to study the scriptures with the intent to know the Lord’s will and to become His friend.

+Elder Soares concluded the event at the BYU Global Education Center with a promise.
 “If you follow that direction correctly, the Lord will bless you forever.
 Maybe not the way you expect that He will bless you, but in the ways that He feels are best for us.”

 - Elder-Soares-in-Diata-1.jpg